Governance, equality and sustainability

 Biography

-Noreen O'Meara is an Associate Professor (Reader) of Human Rights, European and Environmental Law.
-She read Law at the University of Cambridge (Corpus Christi College) and UCL (LLM (Public Law) and did her PhD at Queen Mary, University of London.
+She read Law at the University of Cambridge (Corpus Christi College) and UCL (LLM (Public Law) and did her PhD research at Queen Mary, University of London.
 She has also completed non-degree studies at the European University Institute (EUI), Florence, Université Paris-1 (Panthéon-Sorbonne) and RADA.
 She previously worked as a research fellow at the British Institute of International and Comparative Law (BIICL) and in practice at the European Commission's Legal Service and the Court of Justice of the European Union (cabinet, Advocate General Sharpston).
-Her work focused on infringement actions against Member States and cases in a broad range of areas, including data protection, taxation, extradition and environmental law.
+Her work focused on infringement actions against Member States and cases in a broad range of areas of EU law, including data protection, taxation, extradition and environmental law.

-At the University of Surrey, she has focused her research on human rights and European law, developing particular expertise on rights and the environment, environmental pollution and the evolution of human rights protection in Europe.
+At the University of Surrey, she focused her research on European law and human rights, developing particular expertise on rights and the environment, environmental pollution and the evolution of human rights protection in Europe.
+She led and developed courses on EU Law, Law and Climate Change, and European Human Rights Law.

-In 2018 and 2020, Noreen was a Sutherland Fellow (UCD), and previously held visiting positions at The Institute of European and Comparative Law (IECL, University of Oxford), iCourts (University of Copenhagen), University College Dublin and Trinity College Dublin.
-She is also a Visiting Associate Professor of Law at Stockholm University, a Research Affiliate at UCD Earth and an Affiliate researcher at the Exeter Centre for Environmental Law (ExCEL).
-From 2020-2023, she is on the Editorial Board of the Irish Journal of European Law.
+Visiting positions include: Sutherland Fellow (UCD), The Institute of European and Comparative Law (IECL, University of Oxford), iCourts (University of Copenhagen), Trinity College Dublin, during which time she joined the Editorial Board of the Irish Journal of European Law (IJEL).
+She is also a Visiting Professor at Stockholm University, a Research Affiliate at UCD Earth and an Affiliate researcher at the Exeter Centre for Environmental Law (ExCEL).

 Professor Nigel Morgan